sumn2u/learn-javascript/en/interview-questions/basic-level.md

 ### 7.6.
 In JSON, what is the purpose of square brackets, and how are they used?

-**Answer**
+**Answer:**

-In JSON, square brackets [ ] are used to encapsulate and define arrays within JSON data structures.
+In JSON, square brackets `[ ]` are used to encapsulate and define arrays within JSON data structures.
 JSON arrays can contain a collection of values, which can be of various data types, including objects, strings, numbers, and other JSON arrays.